rpkamakura/StreetTreeStress_ChiDur/README.md

 This is the code and data accompanying the paper: Street Tree Stress Levels Vary with Tree Species, Urban Tolerance, and Urban Conditions in Two U.S. Cities

 ## Contact
-For any questions, contact Ren Kamakura at: renatakamakura@gmail.com
+For any questions, contact Ren Poulton Kamakura at: renatakamakura@gmail.com

 ## File Organization

+__00SupplementalMaterials:__ This includes a PDF of the supplemental materials referenced in the manuscript, including tables with names of species sampled, full model parameter estimates, and some model diagnostics.

 __01Data:__ Includes data collected for each city and quality control (QAQC) data
 * Chicago: